 I know from my own experience that until I was ready, nothing and no one could have gotten me to leave my abusive ex-husband.
 My family and friends could have knocked down my front door and dragged me out and I would have pulled back just as hard in the opposite direction.
 I wasn’t physically shackled; I could have literally walked out the front door at any moment.
 But I was held mentally.
 I was held emotionally.
 I was held spiritually and psychologically and until I was ready to break those invisible bonds, no one could have done or said anything to free me.
 And yes, I could have been killed; I understand that now and I knew it then but even knowing that I was in mortal danger every day wasn’t enough to get me to leave, because I wasn’t ready.

 We all want what’s best for the people that we love.
 If we know or suspect that a family member, friend or co-worker is living in a dangerous situation, of course we want them to be ready to get themselves to safety.
 All that we can reasonably do, though, is to love and encourage them.
 We can listen and be there as a sounding board.
-We can even offer to help them to come up with a safety plan.
+We can even offer to help them find an agency that is staffed with trained professionals who can guide them through the process of putting together a safety plan.
 We can let them know that we’ll be there for them if and when they decide to leave.
 Letting loved ones know that we see their struggles and support them without judgment might just be what a desperate victim needs to flip that internal switch and decide that they’re finally ready after all.

 **A much less succinct version of this was my very first blog entry, posted way back in March of 2014.